Fig preserves, made with Kimi figs and ROOT 80 proof spirits, may be the best preserves I've ever had!

-Blessed with neighbors that have an abundance of fruit trees, I had the pleasure to put up several jars of fig preserves today.
+Blessed with neighbors that have an abundance of fruit trees, I had the pleasure of canning fig preserves today.

-To liven up my recipe, I added a little booze to the mix; ROOT 80 Proof Spirits.
-The herbed spirit added the essence of its spices to the fig preserves without compromising the fig flavor.
+To liven up my fig preserves recipe, I added a little booze to the mix; ROOT 80 Proof Spirits.
+The herbed spirit adds the essence of its spices to the fig preserves, without compromising the fig flavor.